matomo-org/matomo/plugins/ExampleLogTables/README.md

   join on, and declaring a default for every column a partial write may omit — are visible in the DAOs that own the schema, along with the write path's own clamp: values that arrive in a tracking request are not yours to assume the length of.
+- **Your own SQL has one shape here, and it is core's.** Backtick a table name you interpolate, leave column names bare unless they are reserved words, and write the column list and the `ON DUPLICATE KEY UPDATE` clause out literally.
+Building a column list at runtime is for code that cannot know its columns — schema migrations, not a DAO for one table — and `core/Updater/Migration/Db/Insert.php` is the shape to copy if you ever need it, backticks included.
+  This plugin keeps one write method per attribute for that reason: partial writes have no upsert syntax in core to copy, so the choice of statement expresses them instead of a generated clause.

 ## Privacy